Azure/batch-shipyard/recipes/CNTK-GPU-Infiniband-IntelMPI/README.md

     `native` container support, this command should be supplied if a non-standard `sshd` is required.
   * `resource_files` should be unset or the array can be empty
+  * `pre_execution_command` should source the `set_up_cntk.sh` script
+  * `mpi` property must be defined
+    * `runtime` should be set to `intelmpi`
+    * `options` should contains `-np $np`, `-ppn $ngpus`, and `-hosts $AZ_BATCH_HOST_LIST`.
+These options use the environemnt variables set by `set_up_cntk.sh` script.
+* `command` should contain the command to pass to the `mpirun` invocation.
+For this example, we will run the ResNet-20 Distributed training on CIFAR-10 example in the `alfpark/cntk:2.1-gpu-1bitsgd-py35-cuda8-cudnn6-refdata` Docker image.
+The application `command` to run would be:
+`/bin/bash -c "python -u /cntk/Examples/Image/Classification/ResNet/Python/TrainResNet_CIFAR10_Distributed.py --network resnet20 -q 1 -a 0 --datadir /cntk/Examples/Image/DataSets/CIFAR-10 --outputdir $AZ_BATCH_TASK_WORKING_DIR/output"`
+* `infiniband` can be set to `true`, however, it is implicitly enabled by Batch Shipyard when executing on a RDMA-enabled compute pool.
+* `gpu` can be set to `true`, however, it is implicitly enabled by Batch Shipyard when executing on a GPU-enabled compute pool.

 ## Dockerfile and supplementary files
 Supplementary files can be found [here](./docker).